R-Anurag/uidai-data-analysis/README.md

 ##  Notes

-- Place all `.ipynb` files in the base directory
+- Place all `.ipynb` files in the analysys_notebooks directory
 - Dashboard automatically detects and loads them
 - Only sections with plots are displayed
 - Descriptions follow each visualization